matthias-reis/carda-gatsby/content/articles/2021/06/unwed-sailor.md

 slug: unwed-sailor-interview-en
 typeName: Interview
 title: Unwed Sailor
-subTitle: '"For the quiet times and the loud times"'
+subTitle: '"For The Quiet Times And The Loud Times"'
-seoTitle: Unwed Sailor – For the quiet times and the loud times"
+seoTitle: Interview With Unwed Sailor – "For The Quiet Times And The Loud Times"
 description: It's interview time again!
 Recently I met Unwed Sailor founder Jonathon Ford online.
 Today I would like to share our exciting conversation with you guys.